What Recipe Software Should Tell You About Nutrition

 • Don't overcook.
 Shorter cooking times at moderate temperatures preserve more nutrients across the board.
 This also usually produces better texture and flavor — nutrition and quality align more often than you'd expect.

 • Eat a mix of raw and cooked.
 Some nutrients are better raw (vitamin C), others cooked (lycopene, beta-carotene).
-A varied diet with both raw and cooked preparations covers more ground than committing to either extreme.
+A varied diet covers more ground than committing to either extreme.

 -Alexey